strubell/ted-cruz-dei-anal/README.md

 These are copy-pasted from Appendix B in the report.
 However, I fixed a small number of apparent typos in the keyword lists before uploading; It remains to be determined if those typos were intentional or mistaken, as the report claims that inclusion of some typos in keywords was intentional.

 ## Data
-You can download the grants data with categorized keyword matches from the given lists [here](https://www.cs.cmu.edu/~slab/keyword_matches.csv).
+You can download the grants data with categorized keyword matches from the given lists [here](https://www.cs.cmu.edu/~slab/keyword_matches.csv) (csv format).
 Matching was performed using the provided `search_keywords.py` script.

 You can download the raw(-ish) grants data (csv format) [here](https://www.cs.cmu.edu/~slab/Filtered_Assistance_PrimeAwardSummaries_2025-01-31_H17M26S25_1.csv).